New hire paperwork checklist to keep you on track

 Most employees prefer to receive their paychecks through direct deposit rather than a paper check.
 In order to deposit their pay each payroll cycle, you’ll need new hires to complete a direct deposit form.
 Check with your payroll provider on whether there is a standardized form or online direct deposit enrollment page.

-It is also common for employers to ask for a voided check along with the form to verify the correct bank account information, though that is not always required.
+Employers often request a voided check along with the form to verify the correct bank account information, though that is not always required.

 Employee handbook acknowledgment form